Do I have to be a Lamaze member to become certified?

-Is the Learning Guide required for candidates using any of the pathways to certification?
+Is the Learning Guide required for certification eligibility?

-Completing a self-study from the Learning Guide is required for candidates following Pathway 1 - Option 1 of the Eligibility Requirements.
-The Learning Guide is highly recommended for all Pathways, and can be ordered online or by contacting Lamaze at 202-367-1128.
+Completing a self-study from the Learning Guide is the best way to fulfill your Step 1 of the Eligibility Requirements.
+Although not required, the Learning Guide is highly recommended for all candidates as the primary resource to walk you through essential content to pass the exam and become an effective educator.
+The Guide can be ordered online or by contacting Lamaze at 202-367-1128.

 How can I best prepare for the Lamaze Certification Exam?